felixarntz/wp-encrypt/readme.txt

 The Let's Encrypt service only provides certificates that are valid for 90 days.
 However, you can always renew them - no limitations there.
 However, you don't even need to do that yourself, the plugin will automatically renew existing certificates before they expire.

-The plugin is also fully compatible with multisite.
+The plugin is fully compatible with Multisite and Multinetwork.

 = Requirements =